Ethereum DApp Tutorial

 Migration Setup

-Create 2_deploy_contracts.js in migrations/ directory
+Create 2_deploy_contracts.js inside the migrations/ directory.

 Ganache Configuration

-- Launch Ganache desktop application
+• Launch the Ganache desktop application.

-- Creates local blockchain on port 7545
+• Ganache creates a local blockchain on port 7545.

 Deploy to Blockchain